nevendyulgerov/shape-collection/README.md

 - key - key passed to the `reduceTo` function

 ## extractNestedProp
-A helper utility method for retrieval of object properties at any level.
+A helper utility method for retrieving object properties at any level.

 ```javascript
 import { extractNestedProp } from 'shape-collection';